chromosems/attacking-web-application-with-common-vulnerabilities/README.md

 - <img width="328" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/d007a83e-7c30-4e0b-9420-12c1183f85af">
 - Its important to notice the welcome page as well as the content length of the page
 - <img width="214" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/15024120-7c29-417d-bd66-4b1790ee4717">
-- To begin the injection tests, i sent the post request to repeater and what reapeater does is to lets modify comparisons as requests are sent. for example here i did change the password , however its important to watch out for the content length as it determines if its sucessful or invalid and in this case, my experiment was invalid
+- To begin the injection tests, a post request was sent to repeater and  reapeater enables modification of comparisons as requests are sent. for example I change the password , however its important to watch out for the content length as it determines if its sucess or validity and in this case,  experiment was invalid
 - <img width="372" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/6c80e89b-c315-4c4c-aeb0-465172723f5f">
 - <img width="283" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/e57043e7-934b-4e6e-8dbc-13b1638c5c5c">
-- To enhance the attack, i did basic check by encoding the username coresponding with the password
+- To enhance the attack, performing checks by encoding the username coresponding with the password
 - <img width="304" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/7826a912-827b-4511-8cca-58218d6c6ae5">
-- at the sametime i also created a request.txt file of the RAW, which i was able to run usingg sqlmap which showed both username and password are not injectable
+- Similarly , created a request.txt file of RAW, which I was able to run using sqlmap which showed both username and password as non injectable
 - <img width="254" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/1aa60218-8b78-48c8-aba3-53c2010a5ff8">
 - <img width="365" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/f7eb3fa4-6a5d-4b16-ad1a-e95dedd7a2b9">
 - Now , solution here is using session cookies, therefore if anyy letter is added to session cookies, the content length changes and you wont find a macth of the home page